floodlight/oftest/README.md

 ---

+Update October 2021: this repository is forked from floodlight/oftest.
+It is closed for better tracking/control of branches.

+---

 # Introduction

 OFTest is a Python based OpenFlow switch test framework and collection of test cases.
 It is based on unittest, which is included in the standard Python distribution.